GregUtas/robust-services-core/docs/RSC-POTS-Application.md

 scenario, followed by a context trace (a summary of socket activity, incoming and outgoing messages, internal events, and the event handlers that were invoked).

+The [traffic](/input/traffic.txt) script launches a thread that generates calls, initially at a rate of 150 per minute.

 ## Configuring User Profiles

 Users (phone numbers) are created in the `>pots` CLI increment.
 The CLI commands